Updated June 2024

 Kakabeka Falls

-For anyone that has travelled all the way up to Grand Portage State Park, it might also be helpful to know that the Kakabeka Falls are located 28 miles across the Canadian border, near Thunder Bay.
-This waterfall is Ontario’s second tallest waterfall (following Niagra Falls).
+For anyone that has travelled all the way up to Grand Portage State Park, it might also be helpful to know that the Kakabeka Falls are located just 28 miles across the Canadian border, near Thunder Bay.
+This waterfall is Ontario’s second tallest waterfall (after Niagra Falls).
 Make sure to plan ahead and bring required paperwork to get back into the United States.

 More from www.NatureImpactsUs.com